 Embracing failure as a sign that you aren’t capable of winning, is a sure way to convince your mind that you can never win.

 Instead, you should embrace failure as feedback.
-Stop thinking that everything you to for the first time, should work out without issue.
+Stop thinking that everything you do for the first time, should work out without issue.
 Stop fantasizing about flawless pursuits of success.
 You are new to this.
 Why would you believe that you can flawlessly achieve that which you set out to achieve FOR THE VERY FIRST TIME?

 Failing shouldn’t make you reconsider your vision or goals.
 Failing should make you reconsider your efforts.

-All this creates a fear towards failing.
+All this creates a fear of failing.